iAdramelk/blog/content/blog/2019-04-18-april-19-dvc-heartbeat.md

 <external-link
 href="https://blog.codecentric.de/en/2019/03/walkthrough-dvc/"
-title='A walkthrough of DVC — codecentric AG Blog' description="This post is on how to systematially organize Machine Learning (ML) model development.
-A model’s performance improves…" link='blog.codecentric.de' image='/uploads/images/2019-04-18/walkthrough-of-dvc.png' />
+title="A walkthrough of DVC — codecentric AG Blog" description="This post is on how to systematially organize Machine Learning (ML) model development.
+A model’s performance improves…" link="blog.codecentric.de" image="/uploads/images/2019-04-18/walkthrough-of-dvc.png" />

 A great article about using DVC with a quite advanced scenario and docker.
 If you haven’t had a chance to try [DVC.org](http://dvc.org/) yet — this is a great